 Prakesh Tiwari and Suresh Rai decided to visit Shiva, a 13-year-old Bengal Tiger at the Calcutta Zoo, in the course of their New Year’s festivities in 1996.
 They crossed the moat surrounding his enclosure to present him with a marigold garland.

 Shiva lunged at Rai as he threw the garland around the tiger's neck.
 Tiwari intervened by kicking the tiger in the face.
 Tiwari perished in the assault; Rai survived.

 Man Ravaged By Monkeys Trying To Retrieve Cell Phone

 In 2007, Zheng Dong was taking pictures of macaque monkeys at the Fuzhou Zoo in China when one of the monkeys snatched his phone.
 Zheng jumped the fence to retrieve the phone.
 Three of the monkeys surrounded him and scratched at him until several zookeepers came to his rescue and removed him from the cage.

-Drunk Woman Loses Fingers To Bears
+Inebriated Woman Loses Fingers To Bears

 Woman Jumps Into Polar Bear Moat